10 Ways I Keep My Summer Sanity

 - Dirty clothing or shoes left on the floor will cost the offender $0.25 a piece and go into Mom’s Starbucks Fund.
 I made enough for a caramel macchiato within the first week, but thanks to kids’ quickly learning their lesson, my income has diminished.

-- In early June we devised a Summer Fun Calendar with dates for activities at the library’s summer reading program, friend swaps, parent/child dates, etc. We also scheduled a technology-free week and several ‘fun at home’ days.
+- Devise a Summer Fun Calendar with dates for activities at the library’s summer reading program, friend swaps, parent/child dates, etc. Also scheduled a technology-free week and several ‘fun at home’ days.
 One day every week is reserved for grocery shopping and catching up on housework.

-I would love to hear your ideas on how you keep your summer sanity!
+Hopefully my list has sparked some ideas you could share as well!
+I (ahem…we all) would love to hear your ideas on how you keep your summer sanity – share with us please!